 Although artificially cultured meat currently requires animal products (calf serum, or stem cells), overcoming that obstacle will revolutionize the meat industry, leading to eventually eliminating the use of animals entirely.32 Proof has already been demonstrated that meat for consumption can be cultured using fairly standard tissue engineering technology.
 The problem for mass production is to make the culture system more efficient and cheaper, than actual livestock produced beef in converting vegetable proteins (feed) into edible animal proteins.33

-So maybe, in the not-too-distant future, meat will still be in our diet, but no animals need be slaughtered to provide that protein.
+So maybe, in the not-too-distant future, meat will still be in our diet, but no animals (or animal products) need be used to provide that protein.
 Maybe the coming promised new age of Christ’s kingdom will include boneless and bloodless meat in our diet.
 Cruelty-free, guilt-free, disease-free, top-of-the-line, and always tender — sounds good to me!
-Oh, by the way, that featured photograph, at the top of this article, pictures a laboratory-cultured beef patty — it’s meat, but no cow was butchered to make that hamburger.
+(That is just a thought, okay?)
+Oh, and by the way, that featured photograph, at the top of this article, pictures a laboratory-cultured beef patty — it’s meat, but no cow was butchered to make that hamburger.

 Now, on to the music.
 I’m sorry, but I couldn’t find a ‘meat-related’ music video, so let me list one that is, at least, related to food and dieting.
 The performer is Aaron Wilburn (1950-2020), known for penning many popular Christian songs.
 He was also a multi-faceted touring performer, blending humorous tales and quick one-liners with a seemingly endless repertoire of comedic songs, as he shared the Gospel.34 He performs ‘The Diet Song’ about the comedy of dieting in our modern day.
 See the link in References & Notes.35

 → Leave comments at the end, after ‘References & Notes’.